pivotal/docs-tap/intellij-extension/getting-started.md

 If you’d like to view a sample application which demonstrates the necessary configuration files there are two ways you can obtain the sample application.

-Before you begin:
-- You will need a [container registry](glossary.md#container-registry) to use the sample application.
+Before you begin, you will need a [container registry](glossary.md#container-registry) to use the sample application.

 **Option 1: Application Accelerator**